Doom2615/RaycastedAntiESP/README.md

-### Latest stable version: v1.6.5 | Latest alpha version: Download from the Discord or compile from `main`

-The latest stable version can currently only be found on Modrinth https://modrinth.com/plugin/raycasted-anti-esp/ or by compiling from `v1.6.x`.
-The latest alpha version can be found on the [Discord](https://discord.gg/hGTRAK2hNM) or by compiling from `main`.

-This is an async plugin for PaperMC and its forks that hides entities (including players) and tile entities (blocks such as chests, banners, signs, etc) from players if they do not have line-of-sight.
+RaycastedAntiESP is a packet-based plugin for Paper, Folia, and its forks that hides entities (including players) and tile entities (blocks such as chests, banners, signs, etc) from players if they would not be visible to a legitimate player.
+This limits the usefulness of unfair advantages such as cheat clients, freecam, xray, or pie-ray.

+### Supported Versions
+While the current "stable" plugin version is v1.6.5, it is strongly recommended that you use the [alpha-channel builds](https://modrinth.com/plugin/raycasted-anti-esp/versions?c=alpha) instead.
+Since v1.6.5, RaycastedAntiESP has been:
+- Renamed from RaycastedEntityOcclusions to RaycastedAntiESP
+- Been almost completely rewritten to be faster and more correct

-The supported versions are 1.21.0+, with MC 26.x support in v2 only.
-Only Paper and derivative software is supported, not Spigot.
+The supported minecraft versions are 1.21.4+.
+Only Paper and derivative software (including Folia/Canvas) is supported, not Spigot.

 ## Use cases: